mayjspencer/Nim-Game-Project/README.md

   (None of the piles can initially be empty.)

 * `getSizes()`: Return an array with the current pile sizes.
-Make a copy of the sizes field before returning it to protect the data.

 * `removeObjects(int[] move)`: Remove objects from one of the piles.
 The input is a two-element array that represents a player's move.